rule

 Canto 11

-(1-3) S'rî Uddhava said: 'O Lord of the Universe, how many basic elements of creation have been enumerated by the seers?
-O master nine, eleven, five plus three I heard You speak of [see also 11.19: 14].
-Some say there are twenty-six, others speak of twenty-five or seven, some speak of nine, some of four and others of eleven, while some speak of sixteen, seventeen or thirteen.
-To us o Eternal Supreme You should explain this what the sages had in mind who so differently do express themselves.'
+(1-3) S'rī Uddhava said: 'Oh Lord of the Universe, how many basic elements of creation [tattvas] have been enumerated by the seers?
+Oh Master, I heard You speak about the twenty-eight basic elements of this world [see also 11.19: 14].
+Some say there are twenty-six, others speak of twenty-five or twenty-seven, some speak of nine, some of four and others of eleven elements, while others speak of sixteen, seventeen or thirteen elements.
+Oh Eternal Supreme One, could You please explain to us what the sages, who so differently express themselves with the calculations of their divisions, have in mind with them?'

-(26) S'rî Uddhava said: 'Because both nature and the enjoyer, although constitutionally different, mutually shelter one another o Krishna, seems there to be no difference between them; the soul is seen within nature and nature in the soul as well [see also B.G.
+(26) S'rī Uddhava said: 'Because both nature and the enjoyer [prakriti and purusha], despite being constitutionally different, cover one another, oh Krishna, there seems to be no difference between the two: one sees the soul within nature and nature within the soul [see also B.G.
 18: 16].
-(27) Please, o Lotus eyed One, as the Omniscient, Very Expert in Reasoning, cut with Your words down the great doubt in my heart.
-(28) The knowledge do the living beings indeed have from You and by the potency of You out here is it stolen away; You alone indeed know the perfection of the illusory potency of Yourself and no one else [see also B.G.
+(27) Please, oh Lotus-eyed One, All-knowing and Very Expert in Reasoning, cut down with Your words the great doubt in my heart.
+(28) The living beings receive from You the knowledge that by the potency of Your outer illusion is stolen away [again].
+Only You understand the real nature of Your illusory power and no one else [see also B.G.
 15: 15].'

-(35-36) S'rî Uddhava said: 'In what way do those whose minds diverted from You by the fruitive activities they performed, o Master, accept and give up higher and lower material bodies?
-Please Govinda explain that to me what by those not so spiritual isn't understood since they, for the greater part knowledgeable about the world, suffer its imposition.'
+(35-36) S'rī Uddhava said: 'How do those souls whose minds are diverted from You by the fruitful activities they perform, oh Master, accept and give up higher and lower material bodies?
+Please Govinda, explain to me what by those, who are not that spiritual, is not understood because they, predominantly with the knowledge of this world, were cheated.'

-(60) S'rî Uddhava said: 'How can I keep that in mind, please, o Best of All Speakers, tell us that.
-(61) The attacks of other people on myself is what I consider most difficult; except to those who fixed in Your dharma in peace reside at Your lotus feet, is even to the learned, o Soul of the Universe, no doubt the material conditioning the most strong.'
+(60) S' Uddhava said: 'How do I learn this?
+Please, oh Best of All Speakers, tell us that.
+(61) The offenses of ignorant people against oneself, is what I find most difficult to tolerate.
+Even for scholars it is difficult, oh Soul of the Universe.
+Except for those who, fixed in Your dharma, in peace reside at Your lotus feet, material nature no doubt constitutes the greatest burden.'

 next

-S'rî Uddhava said: 'O Lord of the Universe, how many basic elements of creation have been enumerated by the seers?
-O master nine, eleven, five plus three I heard You speak of [see also 11.19: 14].
-Some say there are twenty-six, others speak of twenty-five or seven, some speak of nine, some of four and others of eleven, while some speak of sixteen, seventeen or thirteen.
-To us o Eternal Supreme You should explain this what the sages had in mind who so differently do express themselves.'
+S'rī Uddhava said: 'O Lord of the Universe, how many basic elements of creation have been enumerated by the seers?
+O Master, I heard You speak about nine, eleven and five plus three basic elements [see also 11.19: 14].
+Some say there are [not twenty-eight but] twenty-six, others speak of twenty-five or seven, some speak of nine, some of four and others of eleven, while some speak of sixteen, seventeen or thirteen.
+You should, o Eternal Supreme One, explain to us what the sages have in mind who so differently express themselves.'
+(Vedabase)

 Text 4